Jos De Mey

 Jos De Mey (Sint-Denijs-Westrem, 10 February 1928 – Ghent, 22 December 2007) was a Flemish-Belgian painter.
 He is primarily known for depictions of impossible objects in a photo-realistic style, with acrylic paintings constituting the majority of his work.
 He frequently depicted characters of other artists – notably Magritte, M. C. Escher, and Bruegel.

-Prior to his focus on painting he taught and studied at the Royal Academy of Fine Arts in Ghent.
+Prior to his focus on painting he studied and taught interior design and color harmony at the Royal Academy of Fine Arts in Ghent, and was a prolific designer of furniture in the Scandinavian mid-century modern style, particularly for Van Den Berghe-Pauvers.

 At the time of his death De Mey resided in Zomergem, Belgium.